solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 fs_permissions = [{ access = "read", path = "./"}]
 ```

-Run the following command on the root repo to type check all contracts added in `TypeCheckAddresses.json`.
+Run the following command on the root repo to type-check all contracts added in `TypeCheckAddresses.json`:

 ```bash
 forge script lib/forge-proposal-simulator/script/TypeCheck.s.sol:TypeCheck --ffi --fork-url "https://ethereum-sepolia-rpc.publicnode.com"
 ```

-The script should run successfully that the deployed contract is correct.
+The script should run successfully, confirming that the deployed contract is correct.
 The command should create the following output, as shown below:

 ```txt
 Script ran successfully.